-То: Sonoma Clean Power Authority Community Advisory Committee From: Cordel Stillman, Director of Programs Nelson Lomeli, Programs Manager Issue: Recommend Delegation to Negotiate, Execute and Amend a Professional Services Agreement with TerraVerde Energy, LLC to Validate Performance and Evaluate Energy Storage Feasibility of Municipally-owned Solar Facilities Municipally-owned Solar Facilities
+То: Sonoma Clean Power Authority Board of Directors From: Cordel Stillman, Director of Programs Nelson Lomeli, Programs Manager lssue: Delegate Authority to the CEO to Neogiate, Execute and Amend a Professional Services Agreement with TerraVerde Energy, LLC to Validate Performance and Evaluate Energy Storage Feasibility of Municipally-owned Solar Facilities

-Date: November 13, 2019
+Date: November 14, 2019

-Recommend the Sonoma Clean Power Authority Board of Directors to Delegate Authority to the Chief Executive Officer or his designee to negotiate, execute, and amend a Professional Services Agreement ("PSA") with TerraVerde Energy, LLC ("TerraVerde Energy") using SCP's standard form PSA with the attached scope of work (Exhibit A) and Fee Schedule (Exhibit B),
+Staff Recommends that the Board Delegate Authority to the Chief Executive Officer or his designee to negotiate, execute, and amend a Professional Services Agreement ("PSA") with TerraVerde Energy, LLC ("TerraVerde Energy") using SCP's standard form PSA with the attached scope of work (Exhibit A) and Fee Schedule (Exhibit B),

 The scope of work is to analyze and validate performance of municipally-owned solar facilities and conduct a technical feasibility analysis of adding energy storage to the sites.
-The contract is for \$241,209, with a term of eight months.
+The contract is for \$241,209 with a term of eight months.
 The Chief Executive Officer or his designee may amend the agreement and increase the not-to-exceed budget by up to \$50,000, if needed.